 I have been lucky to call Regensburg home for 5 + years now and every day I still fall in love with its magical Medieval charm!
 It is one of the oldest cities in Germany that was settled by a 600-soldier Roman camp on a hill at the empire’s border in 90 AD and has been remarkably preserved and is a UNESCO World Heritage Site.
 The city suffered minimal damage during WWII, with the loss of an old Romanesque church of Obermünster which I recently discovered is still laying partially in ruins and a Jewish Synagogue which is today, finally in the process of being rebuilt!
 It is the only example of an intact medieval city in the country.

-Many say the city was sparred by the intense fog that is known to permeate every corner of the town during the winter months because of the Danube River.
+Many say the city was sparred by the intense fog that is known to permeate every corner of the town during because of the Danube River.
 However, the railway station, freight yards and Messerschmidt air craft factory were all destroyed with a small portion of the historic Stone Bridge receiving damage.
-Today, you can stroll through the winding alleys lined with antique shops and explore the Regensburg Cathedral just as it was before the war.
+Today, you can stroll through the winding alleys lined with antique shops and explore the Regensburg Cathedral just as it was before the war and enjoy one of most popular cities in Bavaria which is an one of the best day trips from Munich!

 Spared twice from the destruction of war during the Thirty Years’ War and the Second World War, it’s a miracle that Bamberg has held on to its historic sites.
 Dating as far back as 902 and the largest amount of unaltered buildings (2,400) and the minimal damage that the town sustained during the war, Bamberg is a UNESCO world heritage site.
 From its four-spired cathedral to the Baroque Residenz and the Old Rathaus vibrantly decorated in Lüftmalerei, Bamberg is a city frozen in time.
-The town oozes with charm as half-timbered houses are scattered throughout the town.
+The town oozes with charm as half-timbered houses are scattered throughout the town and is on of the best small towns to visit in Bavaria!

 It is believed that Heidelberg managed to escape WWII practically unscathed because the US.
 Army wanted to use the city as a garrison after the war.
 Heidelberg was neither an industrial city nor a transport hub and didn’t pose any reason for its destruction.
 The US Army moved into the untouched Wehrmacht barracks and have stayed ever since, although they have started closing portions of the base.